mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 ## 12- Exercise

 Alright, now is time for an exercise.
 So, download the file I've attached to this lecture, that's *exercise.js*.
-Let's see what happening here.
+Let's see what happening inside the file.
+Inside the file, we have some code that is written based on callback based approach.
+So we have this function *getCustomer*, gets and *id*, and